zvanderbosch/nightskies_fork/README.md

 3. `naturalsky.py`: Generate the combined natural sky model and subtract it from the observed all-sky mosaics to create an anthropogenic skyglow mosaic.
 4. `process_metrics.py`: Calculate complete set of sky brightness metrics and generate final output images.

-Assuming you are working from a command line interface, such as Windows Terminal or Powershell, and have completed the [data preparation steps](#before-running-the-processing-pipeline-you-will-need-to) above, an example pipeline processing workflow for a dataset named **ROMO241004** would look like the following:
+Assuming you are working from a command line interface, such as Windows Terminal or Powershell, and have completed the [conda environment setup](#setting-up-a-conda-environment) and [data preparation steps](#before-running-the-processing-pipeline-you-will-need-to) above, an example pipeline processing workflow for a dataset named **ROMO241004** would look like the following:

 > ```powershell
 > conda activate ccd